oaklandrobotics/docs/src/projects/igvc-2024/software/tools.md

 ## Nav2

-To create the path planning and visulization of the course, Horizon uses Nav2, a package that is part of ROS 2.
+To create the path planning and visualization of the course, Horizon uses Nav2, a package that is part of ROS 2.
-This software is also open source, meaning publically avaiable [documentation](https://navigation.ros.org/).
+This software is also open source, meaning publically available [documentation](https://navigation.ros.org/).

 ## Gazebo

 Gazebo is a simulation software included in ROS 2 that allows the user to create robots, models, and worlds to interact with and simulate.
-Integrated into the software is also the ability to add sensors, like a depth camera, and simulate physics based situations.
+Integrated into the software is also the ability to add sensors, like a depth camera, and simulate physics-based situations.
-The user can also import CAD models if the rudimentary shapes provided are insufficent for the detail needed.
+The user can also import CAD models if the rudimentary shapes provided are insufficient for the detail needed.
 Tutorials for using Gazebo can be found [here](https://classic.gazebosim.org/tutorials)

 ## OpenCV